 HSTA VB Retiree – Eligibility

-Eligibility for coverage is determined by the Hawaii Revised Statute and by the Administrative Rules adopted by the EUTF Board of Trustees.
+Eligibility for coverage is determined by the Hawaii Revised Statutes and by the Administrative Rules adopted by the EUTF Board of Trustees.
 Requests for enrollments, terminations, and other changes must be submitted to the EUTF.
-If you have any questions concerning eligibility provisions, you should refer to the administrative rules.

 The following persons are eligible to enroll in the benefit plans offered or sponsored by the EUTF for Retirees: